the-t-in-rtf/fluid-json-schema/README.md

 2. Rejecting invalid data sent to a REST endpoint (presumably via a POST or PUT request).
 3. Adding appropriate headers to JSON responses so that it is clear what JSON Schema they adhere to.

+# Requirements

+Before you can install this package, `browserify` must be installed and in your path.
+You can install `browserify` globally using a command like:

+`npm install -g browserify`

+See "[Using the validator in a browser](#usingthevalidatorinabrowser)" for details on how `browserify`` is used to provide a client-side AJV bundle.

 # Validation

 JSON is a very flexible format, which allows it to cover a wide range of use cases.
 However, in most cases you will